Do You Like to Breathe? Diatoms Can Help You With...

 For researchers interested in submitting to this Collection, please consult our author guidelines and check that you have all the essentials included before submitting

-Japan Agency for Marine-Earth Science and Technology, Japan
+Japan Agency for Marine-Earth Science and Technology (JAMSTEC), Japan

 Centre National de la Recherche Scientifique (CNRS), France

-State Key Laboratory of Marine Environmental Science, College of the Environment and Ecology, Xiamen University, China
+State Key Laboratory of Marine Environmental Science, College of Ocean and Earth Sciences, Xiamen University, China

 Institut de la Mer de Villefranche (IMEV), France